Powered by SchoolDash

 Hawksbrook Lane, South Eden Park Road, Beckenham BR3 3BE

 This school is a member of Impact Multi Academy Trust.
-(Other schools in this trust include Langley Park School for Boys, Hayes School and Ravens Wood School.)
+(Other schools in this trust include Langley Park School for Boys, Hayes School, Ravens Wood School and Darrick Wood School.)

-Particular strengths include Progress, Attainment, Destinations and Disadvantaged pupils.
-Relative weaknesses include Finances, Admissions and Representation.
+Particular strengths include Destinations, Attainment, Attendance and Disadvantaged pupils.
+Relative weaknesses include Admissions and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.